-The Board of Commissioners did not amend the budget during the current fiscal year.
-Actual revenues were \$149,777 more than budgeted revenues.
-Actual expenditures were \$210,366 more than budgeted expenditures.
+The Board of Commissioners amended the budget during the current fiscal year due to the District becoming the direct provider of fire protection services.
+Actual revenues were \$202,714 more than budgeted revenues.
+Actual expenditures were \$276,396 less than budgeted expenditures due to lower than expected capital expenditures.